Clayton Morris

-Clayton Morris (born December 31, 1976) is an American real estate investor and former television news anchor.
-He is also host of the Investing in Real Estate podcast along with YouTube channel Redacted.
+Clayton Morris (born December 31, 1976) is an American YouTuber, real estate investor, and former television news anchor.
+He co-hosts Redacted News on the video platform Rumble and on his eponymous YouTube channel and a podcast on Investing in Real Estate.

 After co-hosting The Daily Buzz and Good Day Philadelphia on Fox's WTXF-TV, he was a co-host of Fox & Friends Weekend on Fox News Channel from 2008 to 2017.
 He covered consumer technology for Fox and hosted weekly technology segments for Fox News Radio and Fox News.
 On September 4, 2017, he left Fox News.
 His real estate ventures have been the subject of several lawsuits, including one filed by the state of Indiana.

 Early life

 Morris was born in Philadelphia and attended Wilson High School in Spring Township in Berks County (today West Lawn, Pennsylvania), during which time he briefly hosted a comedy show on the local Berks Community Television public access channel.
 He graduated with a bachelor's degree from the University of Pittsburgh in 1999.